hlioe/Udacity-FCND-Motion-Planning/README.md

 The grid starting position can be then be provided from the current position relative to the map center.

 #### 4. Set grid goal position from geodetic coords
 This step is to add flexibility to the desired goal location.
-Should be able to choose any (lat, lon) within the map and have it rendered to a goal location on the grid.
+I should be able to choose any (lat, lon) within the map and have it rendered to a goal location on the grid.

-Similarly, the grid_goal position can be calculated from any ( lat, lon ) within the map.
+In other words, the grid_goal desired position can be calculated from any ( lat, lon ) within the map.
+For the current setting, it is hard to know if we are off map.
+I provided a plot of the path in png file that can be used as a guide.

 #### 5. Modify A* to include diagonal motion (or replace A* altogether)